-In addition to academics, the staff at Compton High School strives to assist students in their social and personal development.
+In addition to academics, the staff strives to assist students in their social and personal development.
 Staff members are trained to recognize at-risk behavior in all students.
 The school values the importance of on-site counseling and has procedures in place to ensure that students receive the services they need.
 Psychologists and counselors are devoted to helping students deal with problems and assisting them to reach positive goals.
-The counselor-to-pupil ratio is 1:274.
 The chart displays a list of support services that are offered to students at the school.

-Counseling & Support Services Staff
+Counseling & S Counseling & Support Services Staff

 Number of Staff Full Time Equivalent

-Academic Intervention Coach 1 1.0

 Adaptive PE Specialist 1 As Needed

 Bilingual Aide 6 6.0

 Campus Security Officers 7 7.0

 Categorical Programs Facilitator 1 1.0

 Community Liason 2 2.0

-Counselor 9 9.0
+Counselor 5 5.0

 English Learner (EL) Coach 1 1.0

 Freshman Academic Studies Teacher 2 2.0

 Health Assistant 1 1.0

 Instructional Aides 6 6.0

 Librarian 1 1.0

 Psychologist 1 As Needed

 Resource Specialist Program (RSP) Teacher 3 3.0

 RSP Aide 3 3.0

 SDC Assistant 9 9.0

 Special Day Class (SDC) Teacher 7 7.0

 Speech/Language Specialist 1 As Needed